grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Fuck you, ya dominating fuckin' cow.
 This is delicate fuckin' work here and you're up on there in the control room sloshing the whole fuckin' boat back and forth.
 And it needs fucking time.
 The hull's got hundreds of tiny cracks.
 It's split open the way ya might break off a piece of cheese --- tiny cracks all the fuckin' way along.
 If it were one big crack it would be much fucking simpler.
 Hand me that fuckin' patch piece by your feet."

-Captain Percy spat, and her spit tasted oily and gritty.
+Percy spat, and her spit tasted oily and gritty.
 She handed Chips the flat piece of sheet steel, which was coated with a slippery residue.
 Chips held it against the side of the hull and pulled a hammer from a loop on her waders.
 She hammered it against the side of the hull with heavy, ringing smacks, shaping it to the interior curve of the boat.
 Percy was sure she could hear the ring of the hammer traveling along the steel pressure hull all the way to the stern.
 She could imagine the sound going out into the water, which felt like a violation of her basic instinct to always keep her submarine quiet.
 It hardly mattered, though, since those their pursuers would already know their location anyway.

 Chips took her now appropriately curved piece of patch steel and submerged herself in the filth again.

 Percy watched her work for a quarter of an hour or so.
 Even in that short time she could see that the line of water on the hull had risen, crawling its way up the grated deck.
 Owen came back and started up the rattly old bilge pump, and with a whine and a rush of water that gave a serpentine life to its hose, it began a losing battle to reclaim some of the deck from the maw of the beast that was slowly consuming the boat.

 It was hopeless though.
 The water level in the cargo hold was rising more slowly now that Chips had some patches in place, but it still rose, relentlessly.
-By the time Chips next brought her head above water, Captain Percy had made a decision she did not want to make.
+By the time Chips next brought her head above water, Percy had made a decision she did not want to make.
 "Keep working," she told Chips.
 "I'm going to blow the tanks and bring us up to the surface."

 "Fuckin' smartest thing ya said yet this fuckin' day.
 This course we're pursuin' right now is on a fuckin' trackway to the gates of fucking Hell."